Now that the holidays are over and the New Year is here, it’s time to start planning for summer camp!

 Get Your Child’s Input

 Once you’ve compiled a list of camps that fit your location and schedule, it’s time to talk with your child about which ones interest them most.
-Including your child in the decision can help them feel confident and ready to participate—rather than fearful or reluctant—when it’s time to start camp.
+Including them in the decision can help them feel confident and ready to participate—rather than fearful or reluctant—when it’s time to start camp.

 Are there activities offered that are sure to strengthen their existing interests as well as opportunities to stretch them a little and expose them to new ideas?
 While it’s important to consider likes and dislikes, camp is an ideal environment to introduce your child to unfamiliar concepts and help them grow.
 If they shy away from science and math, signing them up for a STEM-based summer camp program offers kids a fun and engaging environment outside the classroom to explore STEM, all while helping them build collaborative skills and make new friends.
 And focusing on science, math, and engineering can give them advantages in the next school year and beyond.